LadySith/QAM-Signal-Demodulation/README.md

 # QAM-Signal-Demodulation
-Computer Networks Assignment on signal demodulation
+Computer Networks Assignment on signal demodulation of 8-QAM signal using Fourier series